pedrosancao/wordimpress-bootstrap/README.md

 # Wordpress static site generator

-Static site generator using Wordpress API as content source.
+Bootstrap template for static site generator using Wordpress API as content source.
 The project still a proof of concept.

 This implementation retrieves content from [wordpress.org/news](https://wordpress.org/news).

 ## Key features